Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

 Handles the logic for translating OData requests into database operations and vice versa.
 This includes setting up CRUD operations for database tables using the database connectors.

+### 4. Salesforce External Objects

+- **Create External Objects:** In Salesforce, create external objects to link to your database tables via OData.
+- **Configure External Data Source:** Set up an external data source in Salesforce to connect with the OData service.
+- **Map External Objects:** Link database tables to Salesforce as external objects to enable seamless data integration and access.

 ## Setup

 ### Prerequisites